connororr/flight-cost-optimizer/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-To start the backend server, open a new terminal, go to `/server` and run the server via `npm start`

 ### `npm test`

 Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`